 Including yoga in your cooldown routine is also another effective way to prevent DOMS.
 Wondering how to incorporate Yoga into your routine without shelling out extra?
 Check out Fitato.

 The pain that occurs during DOMS is due to the presence of a stimulus, making it unattainable to completely avoid the pain.
 There are some food items that can help to make the pain at least bearable.

 According to studies, consuming caffeine before working out can help reduce the succeeding muscle soreness.
 Caffeine is known to have analgesic properties.
 So it is advisable to drink a cup of coffee or tea before your workout session.
 It can help you work out better and reduce the chances of soreness.

 Berries are filled with antioxidants which protect our body cells.
 The antioxidants negate the free radicals that tend to form after exercising.
 Thus prevents inflammation that leads to muscle soreness.
 Berries help speed up your recovery and give you the energy to get through the day… well.

 Consuming fish can also help you with your post-workout muscle soreness.
 Fish oils contain fatty acids which are known to provide relief from inflammation.
-Fish oil is popularly used to treat workout related muscle soreness, damage to the nerves caused by an injury and age-related muscle inflammation.
+They are also popularly used to treat workout related muscle soreness, damage to the nerves caused by an injury and age-related muscle inflammation.
 Fish also contains high levels of Taurine, a type of amino acid which has been found to reduce muscle soreness.